How are today’s smartest connected cars using big data and connectivity to provide a truly tailored driving experience?

 It might not be possible to have a full-blown conversation with a car (yet), but connected cars have data-powered capabilities designed to make driving safer, more intuitive and more enjoyable.
-That’s just the tip of the iceberg though; making cars internet-enabled opens up possibilities for data-led development that goes far beyond the driving experience.
+That’s just the tip of the iceberg though; making cars internet-enabled opens up unimaginable possibilities for data-led development that goes far beyond just the driving experience.

 What are connected cars?

-A car can be connected but in no way autonomous, but all autonomous cars will likely be connected, since vehicles will need to be internet-enabled in order to self-drive.
+A car can be connected but in no way autonomous, but all autonomous cars will likely be connected.
+Since vehicles will need to be internet-enabled in order to self-drive.
 As we mentioned in our previous blog about autonomous cars, this technology is still a way off, while connected cars are just about ready for market.
 Reports state that over 125 million passenger cars with embedded connectivity are expected to ship worldwide before 2022.